kitsune-soc/docs/src/content/docs/en/running/basic-configuration.md

 > The auxiliary services/CLI tools are using environment variables at the moment.
 > Note that this might change at the future.
+> Example config can be found in the root directory titled "config.example.dhall", move it wherever you like and name it whatever you like.
+Be sure to back it up.
+(If you move it make sure to edit the "let types =" value accordingly)

 The simplest Kitsune configuration looks like this: